RI Women’s Book Club: The Tea Girl of Hummingbird Lane

 The Tea Girl of Hummingbird Lane by Lisa See

-From #1 New York Times bestselling author Lisa See, “one of those special writers capable of delivering both poetry and plot” (The New York Times Book Review), a moving novel about tradition, tea farming, and the bond
+From #1 New York Times bestselling author Lisa See, “one of those special writers capable of delivering both poetry and plot” (The New York Times Book Review), a moving novel about tradition, tea farming, and the bonds

-s between mothers and daughters.
+between mothers and daughters.
 In their remote mountain village, Li-yan and her family align their lives around the seasons and the farming of tea.
 For the Akha people, ensconced in ritual and routine, life goes on as it has for generations–until a stranger appears at the village gate in a jeep, the first automobile any of the villagers has ever seen.
 The stranger’s arrival marks the first entrance of the modern world in the lives of the Akha people.

 Slowly, Li-yan, one of the few educated girls on her mountain, begins to reject the customs that shaped her early life.
 When she has a baby out of wedlock–conceived with a man her parents consider a poor choice–she rejects the tradition that would compel her to give the child over to be killed, and instead leaves her, wrapped in a blanket with a tea cake tucked in its folds, near an orphanage in a nearby city.